slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you think adventure is dangerous, try routine.
 It’s lethal."
 -- Paulo Coelho*

+You can choose courage or comfort but you can’t choose both.

+The size of your life is in direct proportion to how uncomfortable you are willing to be.
+You keep doing what you’re good at to avoid facing the real problems in your life.
 Breaking rules frightens people but comfort is the enemy of achievement.
-The size of our life is in direct proportion to how uncomfortable we are willing to be.
-You keep doing what you’re good at to avoid facing the real problems in your life.
+You’ll never get what you want in life without risk.
+Risk over safety is the way to pull forward.
+If you act average, you’re going to be average.
+To outperform, you must be different *and* correct.

+Hints:

+- Risk looks different for everyone.
+- Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.
+- Reinvention should be an habit not an event.
+When you control for one set of risks, another simply arises in its place.
+- Choose the hard way.
+Life is easy, and a soft life makes for soft people.
+Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
+Being uncomfortable should be “play” for you.
+Get confort in disconfort.
+- Risk prone is better than risk averse but dont allow to be out of the game.
+Adventure comes from percieved risk, not peril.
+Develop a tolerance for risk so that you can build up to the scarier activities later.
+The discomfort zone is NOT about experiencing pain.
+- Leap while you’re at the top of the curve, and the next curve builds on the momentum.
+- This isn’t a success strategy.
+This is a WELL-BEING strategy.
+The risk of not changing is often greater than the risk of changing.

+> *"Do one thing that scares you everyday."
+-- Eleanor Roosevelt*

+> *"When the love-of-life line crosses the fear-of-death line, all hell breaks loose."
+-- Johannes Rand*

 > *"I can’t understand why people are frightened of new ideas.
 I’m frightened of the old ones."
 -- John Cage*